20 Cogs Review & Can You Make Money From It?

 Fortunately, I chose a current bank account that I just used for savings.
 So any transactions clearly stood out.

-I have been checking my spreadsheet on a regular basis, to double-check for dates I should be canceling free trials, etc.
+I have been checking my spreadsheet on a regular basis, to double-check for dates I should be cancelling free trials, etc.

 For a few of the site offers I have had to log back in and cancel subscriptions.